A review of stability analysis methods in plant breeding with an emphasis on cereals, I: Non-parametric and univariate parametric approaches

 Authors

-1 Department of Plant Production and Genetics, Faculty of Agriculture, Urmia University, Urmia, Iran.
+1 Post-Doctoral Researcher, Department of Plant Production and Genetics, Faculty of Agriculture, Urmia University, Urmia, Iran

-4 Institut des Sciences du Cerveau de Toulouse, France.
+6 M. Sc.
+Graduate, Institut des Sciences du Cerveau de Toulouse, Toulouse, France

-5 Department of Plant Production and Genetics, Faculty of Agriculture, University of Maragheh, Maragheh, Iran.
+7 Associate Professor, Department of Plant Production and Genetics, Faculty of Agriculture, University of Maragheh, Maragheh, Iran

-6 Department of Plant Production and Genetics, Faculty of Agriculture, Higher Education Complex of Saravan, Saravan, Iran.
+8 Assistant Professor, Department of Plant Production and Genetics, Faculty of Agriculture, University of Saravan, Saravan, Iran

 Abstract

-Result: This paper explains the fundamental concepts of GEI, its causes, its importance, and how to evaluate the stability and performance of genotypes in METs.
-The results indicate that stability analysis methods, including parametric methods based on regression analysis and analysis of variance as well as non-parametric methods, each have their specific advantages and disadvantages.
-Furthermore, the findings show that parametric methods are more effective in analyzing genotype × environment interactions, while non-parametric methods are more suitable for analyzing non-crossing interactions.
-Sample size and the breeder's objective are key factors in method selection.
-In small sample conditions, parametric methods have an advantage; however, as sample size increases, the effectiveness of both methods becomes nearly equal.
-Combining these two types of indices can assist researchers in selecting superior and stable genotypes.
+The results of this study indicated that stability analysis methods, including parametric methods based on regression analysis and analysis of variance as well as non-parametric methods, each have their specific advantages and disadvantages.
+It seems that parametric methods are more effective in analyzing genotype × environment interactions, while non-parametric methods are more suitable for analyzing non-crossing interactions.
+The sample size and the breeder’s objective are important and key factors in selecting the type of stability analysis method.
+In small sample conditions, parametric methods have an advantage, however, as the sample size increases, the effectiveness of both methods becomes nearly equal.
+It seems that the combination of these two types of indices can assist breeders in selecting superior and stable genotypes.

-Conclusion: This paper examines and compares the effectiveness of non-parametric and parametric assessments in evaluating stability and performance in METs.
-Utilizing diverse analytical methods enables researchers and breeders to select promising genotypes based on performance and stability, ultimately contributing to enhanced production sustainability and food security.
+In the current study, the effectiveness of non-parametric and parametric methods in assessing and measuring the stability and performance in multi-environment trials (METs) was investigated and compared.
+The use of various stability analysis methods enables researchers and breeders to select promising genotypes based on performance and stability, ultimately contributing to increase the sustainability of crop production and food security.

 Keywords